top of page

 enjoy your vacation and stick to your goals too

-So instead of obsessing over every bite or battling guilt, ask:
+Instead of obsessing over every bite or battling guilt, try asking yourself:

 Because this isn’t about restriction.